msat1971/clipse/docs/getting-started/index.md

 # Getting started

-New to clipse?
+New to Dclipse?
 Start here.

-- What clipse is and why it’s useful: see the project README.
+- What Dclipse is and why it’s useful: see the project README.
 - Install: pick PyPI (when available) or install from source.
-- Configure: author a core configuration JSON/YAML and optional `.clipse` style file.
+- Configure: author a core configuration JSON/YAML and optional `.dclipse` style file.
 - Troubleshoot: common pitfalls and fixes.

 Next: